4k4xs4pH1r3/td/SA.md

 Close terminal

-Open a new terminal as a normal user and verify that services are running and initiate the database of Metasploit Framework 5.
+Open a new terminal as a normal user and verify that services are running and initiate the database of Metasploit Framework 6.
   #
     service --status-all
-    msfdb init
+    mkdir /root/.bundle && msfdb init

 #
  (for repair use "msfdb reinit")